ymao21/Slacker/README.md

     npm install --prefix react-app
     npm run build --prefix react-app

-After a successful build the application can then be run using Gunicorn
+After a successful build, the application can then be run using Gunicorn

     gunicorn --worker-class eventlet -w 1 --bind 0.0.0.0:5000 app:app